championballer/RL/P3_Collab_Compete/Report.md

 ![Agent Code 4](https://github.com/championballer/RL/raw/master/P2_Continuous_Actions/Photos/Agent4.png)

-The OUNoise (Added to add exploration in continuous action based environments) class is same as that employed in the ddpg pendlumn with the difference that it is adapted for 20 different agents by passing the num agents argument in the size argument of the class, which allows to sample the required dimensions from the standard normal for noise generation, plus standard normal distribution based noise is added (Student Hub tip).
-This is followed by the replay buffer class which is exactly same as that of the one in ddpg pendulmn.
+The OUNoise (Added to add exploration in continuous action based environments) class is same as that employed in the ddpg pendlumn with the difference that it is adapted for 2 different agents by passing the num agents argument in the size argument of the class, which allows to sample the required dimensions from the standard normal for noise generation, plus standard normal distribution based noise is added (Student Hub tip).
+This is followed by the replay buffer class which is exactly same as that of the one in ddpg pendulmn and the continous control project.

 The parameters for the agent system is as follows :
 ```
 Buffer size (Replay buffer size) : 100000
 Batch size (Mini batch size): 128
 Gamma (Discount rate) : 0.99
-Tau (Soft update influence rate) : 0.001
+Tau (Soft update influence rate) : 0.2 (Taken from a udacity discussion)
-Learning rate for both actor and critic networks : 0.0001
+Learning rate for both actor and critic networks : 0.001 (Taken from a udacity discussion)
 Weight decay for critic : 0

 Starting value of epsilon : 1